hailo-ai/hailo_model_zoo/docs/OPTIMIZATION.rst

       hailomz optimize <model_name>

 #.
    Lastly, we verify the accuracy of the optimized model.
-In case the results are not good enough we should repeat the process with different configurations of the optimization/compression levels:
+In case the results are not good enough, we should repeat the process with different configurations of the optimization/compression levels:

    .. code-block::

       hailomz eval <model_name> --target emulator --har <model_name>.har

-Once optimization is finished and met our accuracy requirements, we can compile the optimized model.
+Once optimization has finished and meets our accuracy requirements, the optimized model can be compiled.
 For example:

 .. code-block::